Dr. Mark F. Gardner, Owner

 Dr. Brooke Beatty

-Dr. Beatty has been our veterinarian here since June of 2017.
-She attended a member of the American Veterinary Medical Association.
-Some of her professional vet interests include soft tissue surgery, ophthalmology (specialized in medical and surgical eye disease), and pet behavior.
+Dr. Beatty has been a veterinarian here since June of 2017.
+She is an active member of the American Veterinary Medical Association.
+Some of her professional interests include soft tissue surgery, ophthalmology (specialized in medical and surgical eye disease), and pet behavior.
 Growing up in northern New York in the small town of Russell, Dr. Beatty has grown up around animals of all shapes and sizes and has always wanted to pursue her passion of being a veterinarian.

 In 2006, Dr. Beatty graduated from State University of New York at Canton, earning her undergraduate in Veterinary Technology.
 She also attended State University of New York at Potsdam, where she received her degree in Biology in 2009.
 In her final steps towards her dream career, Dr. Beatty attended Cornell University College of Veterinary Medicine and graduated in 2017.

 By being a veterinarian, Dr. Beatty is able to provide medical care to pets in need and help our clients have healthy, furry family members for many years to come, which is her favorite part about her profession.
 Dr. Beatty has been a licensed veterinary technician and had worked in a mixed animal practice since 2007 before joining our team.
 Her mother is a veterinary technician, so she has always been around many different types of animals and has always been involved in veterinary medicine.

 When Dr. Beatty is at home, she loves spending time with her three rescue dogs, Cider (a Rat Terrier), Olive (a Golden Retriever mix), and Georgia (a French Bulldog).
 She also has a cat named Lambie and two horses, Lyla and Shay.
 She enjoys being outdoors and going hiking with her dogs.